lindforsrebecka-dot/16.03.2026-PROJECT/README.md

 This plot allows us to look into how happiness changes across the dataset in a chronological order.

 We can see however, that there is no significant change.
-This indicates that there is **no significant temporal shifts** in happinness across each articles.
+This indicates that there is **no significant temporal shifts** in happiness across each articles.

 ### Bootstrap Distribution of Mean Happiness Scores